0xBEN/nifty-powershell-profile/README.md

 # nifty-powershell-profile
-PowerShell profile template with tools and tricks for more shell efficiency.
+Keeping backups of my personal PowerShell profile here for my own use, but also use by others as desired.